-In addition, we made a short-term mortgage loan to Eldorado in the amount of \$246.0 million in connection with Eldorado's acquisition of Tropicana's Lumière Place property, and we made a mortgage loan to Boyd in the amount of \$57.7 million in connection with Boyd's acquisition of the Belterra Park property.
+In addition, we made a short-term loan to Eldorado in the amount of \$246.0 million in connection with Eldorado's acquisition of Tropicana's Lumière Place property, and we made a mortgage loan to Boyd in the amount of \$57.7 million in connection with Boyd's acquisition of the Belterra Park property.
 In our capacity as a lender, we have fewer protections available to us with respect to these properties than we would have as a landlord, and there are regulatory restrictions that may prevent our ability to take possession of these properties upon a default by the borrower.
-In addition, on the one-year anniversary of the Lumière loan, the mortgage and the related deed of trust on the Lumière Place property will terminate and the loan will continue unsecured.
+In addition, on the one-year anniversary of the Eldorado loan, the mortgage and the related deed of trust on the Lumière Place property terminated and the loan will continue unsecured until its final maturity on the second anniversary of the loan.
 If Eldorado or Boyd are unable or unwilling to satisfy their respective obligations to us under these loans in a timely manner or at all, our business and/or our financial position could be materially and adversely affected.